Dean Trust Wigan Special Educational Needs Information Report

 In planning support, we always start with what we want the child to achieve in their learning.
 This is tracked and reviewed termly.
 Resources are allocated on a needs basis, with the children who have the greatest need being allocated the most support.

 The school curriculum is differentiated to meet the needs of all children and this differentiation can take many forms, such as targeted questions, a change to the curriculum, support within the classroom from the class teacher or support staff and on occasions the format in which tasks are given may be different.

 Children’s progress is carefully monitored by the subject teacher and by members of the leadership team.
 Teacher assessment levels are awarded termly and actions identified for those children who are not on track.

 The initial extra support is given as Quality First Teaching in subject specific areas.
 The class teacher will ensure that the child is aware of their level and the steps needed to move onto the next stage.
 Teachers may send home work for students to complete at home and will liaise with parents about this.

-The progress of all children is continually monitored by the subject teacher at AGA using the Academy’s data tracking systems and formal reviews are sent home 4 times a year.
+The progress of all children is continually monitored by the subject teacher at Dean Trust Wigan using the school’s data tracking systems and formal reviews are sent home 4 times a year.
 A full report is also sent home annually and this will provide information regarding student’s academic progress attendance, classwork, homework and behaviour.

 If a student is working below National Curriculum Level 1, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
 The levels are called ‘P levels’.
 The progress of children with a statement of SEN/ EHC Plan is formally reviewed at an Annual Review with parents and all adults involved with the child.